Sabrinas Organizing

 It helps kids develop fine motor skills while promoting imagination in the process.

 Benefits for organizing: This game shows how different items can go in a sequence and have different outcomes.
-Putting pieces in one order doesn't necessarily mean that using a different order will result in the same outcome.
+Putting pieces in one order doesn't necessarily mean using a different order will result in the same outcome.

 Tetris game